Euphrosina Wilhelmina Wageli

 Ludwig Gottlieb F Sieber, her husband appears to have emigrated to Russia in March of 1862.
 It says he was born in Grossingersheim, Germany.
 His children were still very young, so we can assume that his wife Euphrosina went with him and that is where she died.

-On other of Wilhelmine Barbara Sieber’s baptism records, her name is spelled “Euphemia Wilhelmine Sieber”.
-However, that’s very easily a translation error as you can see from the original below it’s not easy to read.
+On other of Wilhelmine Barbara Sieber’s baptism records, her name is spelled “Euphemia Wilhelmine Sieber.”
+However, that’s very easily a translation error.
+As you can see from the original below, it’s not easy to read.

-On Rosina Barbara Sieber’s other baptism records, they also misspell Euphrosina’s name.
-Again a common thing when it comes to translation of texts.
-This is why you always need multiple records to confirm the same fact – as no one source is every truly definitive.
+Rosina Barbara Sieber’s other baptism records also misspell Euphrosina’s name.
+Again, this is a common error when translating texts.
+This is why you always need multiple records to confirm the same fact, as no one source is ever truly definitive.

 Now we come to a stump in the road.
 There is another out there who goes by the name Euphrosyne Wilhelmine Wagerle [Euphrosyne Wilhelmine Waegerle].
-She was born on August 6, 1819, and when she was 37 she married a Ludwig Gottlieb Siber.
+She was born on August 6, 1819, and when she was 37, she married Ludwig Gottlieb Siber.

 However, there is a 103-year difference between our Euphrosina and this Euphrosyne.
 This later Euphrosyne’s parents are …